NLightning/NLightning/README.md

 # NLightning

-<p>NLightning is a library to connect, synchronize, send and receive payments with the lightning network.</p>
+NLightning is a library to connect, synchronize, send and receive payments with the lightning network.

-<p>Current implementation uses bitcoind (with -txindex) as backend.</p>
+Current implementation uses bitcoind (with -txindex) as backend.

 __⚠ NLightning is in an early development stage, do not use with real funds!__